 - seeds (sunflower seeds, pumpkin seeds, sesame seeds)

-- vegetable oils (corn oil, safflower oil, sesame oil, soybean oil, sunflower oil)
+- vegetable oils (corn oil, safflower oil, sesame oil, sunflower oil)

 - soft margarine (liquid or tub)

-Healthier fats are an important part of your diet, but it’s still crucial to moderate your consumption of them, because all fats are high in calories.
-Try replacing unhealthy fats with healthy fats when possible.
+Healthier fats are an important part of your diet, but it’s still crucial to moderate your consumption of them because all fats are high in calories.